spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/202009.0/howtos/glue-api-howtos/managing-customer-access-to-api-resources.md

 ---
 title: Managing Customer Access to API Resources
 originalLink: https://documentation.spryker.com/v6/docs/managing-customer-access-to-api-resources
+originalArticleId: a108759a-83c8-4e2b-b63f-bcc672c410c8
 redirect_from:
   - /v6/docs/managing-customer-access-to-api-resources
   - /v6/docs/en/managing-customer-access-to-api-resources
 ---

-The [Customer Access API](https://documentation.spryker.com/docs/getting-the-list-of-protected-resources) allows storefront owners to prevent unauthorized (guest) users from accessing certain REST API resources.
-This capability is tied up to the [Customer Access](https://documentation.spryker.com/docs/managing-customer-access) Feature that allows you to restrict access to certain content items in *Spryker Back Office*.
+The [Customer Access API](/docs/scos/dev/glue-api-guides/202009.0/retrieving-protected-resources.html) allows storefront owners to prevent unauthorized (guest) users from accessing certain REST API resources.
+This capability is tied up to the [Customer Access](/docs/scos/user/user-guides/202009.0/back-office-user-guide/customer/customer-customer-access-customer-groups/managing-customer-access.html) Feature that allows you to restrict access to certain content items in *Spryker Back Office*.

 The access to resources protected by the API depends on the setup of the *Customer Access* Feature.
 If a certain type of information is restricted to **customer access only**, all API resources associated with it will be protected from unauthorized access.
 If the access is unrestricted, the respective resources are available to guest users as well.
 For example, if you restrict the **can place an order** functionality to customer access only, customers will be able to check out an order only when authenticated.
 Alongside with that, the associated API resources (`checkout` and `checkout-data`) will be available only upon authentication.
 If you don’t restrict access, everyone will be able to use the resources.
 In other words, you can prevent access only to the resources that belong to one of the *Customer Access Feature* items.